 This sea teemed with fish, sharks, mosasaurs and microscopic creatures while dinosaurs roamed on land and pterosaurs flew in the sky.

 This mosasaur was found in Wallace County, Kansas in 1911 by Charles Bunker and team, who were collecting birds and mammals for KU.
+In 2014, the Kansas state legislature designated Tylosaurus as the official state marine fossil.

 The "Bunker" mosasaur was an adult male and probably weighed about 8 tons when alive.
 Be sure to also visit the 5th floor for another unique perspective on the mosasaur and more information!